 You’re a start-up.
 You are ready to go to market.
 You just need that last push to achieve your dream.
 It’s an exciting and intellectually rewarding time.
 But how do you turn your idea or product into a viable money-maker?
 That’s where Apzumi comes in.

-Five basic things are essential for startups in their first year: investment, talent, feedback from investors, an MVP and publicity.
-Well, we’ve helped startups like iScribes, Sennder, Docplanner, NappyMe and Meedy form a team, build an MVP, get critical feedback from experts, raise money, get press, and get accepted into elite incubators using this one single hackathon.
+Five basic things are essential for startups in their first year: investment, talent, feedback from customers, an MVP and publicity.
+Well, we’ve helped startups like iScribes, Sennder, Medici, NappyMe and Meedy form a team, build an MVP, get critical feedback from experts, raise money, get press, and get accepted into elite incubators using this one single hackathon.

 At Apzumi we school startup owners from A to Z in how to run a business, basic technology and ins and outs of the high-tech industry.
 During this time the Start-up heads work together with our cross-functional team including PM, front- and back-end developer.
 Optionally, we can arrange an iOS and android developer, business analyst, tester and system-administrator.